protesilaos/my-website/_poems/2024-09-09-when-darkness-besets-you.md

 ---
-title: "When darkness besets you (my poem)"
+title: "Poem: When darkness besets you"
 excerpt: "Just read the poem.
 No further comment."
 ---